rafaelvsouza/mgccli_installscripts/README.md

-# mgccli_installscripts
+# MGC CLI Install Scripts

-Installation scripts for MGC CLI
+These scripts will automate the process of checking the official MGC CLI repository for new packages, download and install them in your local machine.